AY2324S1-CS2103T-W17-1/tp/docs/DeveloperGuide.md

 1. When `Logic` is called upon to execute a command, it is passed to an `AddressBookParser` object which in turn creates a parser that matches the command (e.g., `DeleteCommandParser`) and uses it to parse the command.
 1. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `DeleteCommand`) which is executed by the `LogicManager`.
-1. The command can communicate with the `Model` when it is executed (e.g. to delete a internship).
+1. The command can communicate with the `Model` when it is executed (e.g. to delete an internship).
 1. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.

 Here are the other classes in `Logic` (omitted from the class diagram above) that are used for parsing a user command: